In March 2018 the BBC reported on a leaked Facebook memo; the following quote is from the article:

 For the rest of us turning up late to the party to see what all the fuss was about, the overly hairy genitalia laying in literal ambush risked outweighing all the features and benefits that themselves far outweighed Myspace.

-And so the ‘Super Wall’ was born: somewhere for videos and pictures to be posted, so equally to be avoided by anyone not part of the shock-value-and-the-likewise-minded crew.
+And so the ‘Super Wall’ was born: somewhere for videos and pictures to be posted, and equally avoided by anyone not part of the shock-value-and-the-likewise-minded crew.

-It really shouldn’t be a big deal; any company worth its salt (whatever that means) engages customer feedback as an ongoing process.
+It really shouldn’t be a big deal; any company worth its salt engages customer feedback as an ongoing process.

 In reality, though, something significant has happened.

-In response to the news about Pages in that article, the BBC even did this:
+In response to the news about Pages in the above link, the BBC posted this:

 There’s plenty going on in the real world the BBC could be reporting on, but it doesn’t get the required reaction on social media.